insanj/pride/docs/README.md

 ## Building

+Pride was not built using Eclipse or any other IDE.
+Although you can use one, the instructions below are for building and running this plugin with only the command line and a few easy to understand tools.

 ### Requirements

 - GNU Make to run the [makefile](makefile), although each command inside this file can be ran on its own
 - a `spigot.jar` or `bukkit.jar` file version **1.13.2** or above, currently expected in a local `server/` directory
-- Java 10 or above and all tools required for `javac` and `jar` to run (optionally, you can use an IDE like Eclipse)
+- Java 10 or above and all tools required for `javac` and `jar` to run

 > NOTE: Make sure the Java version on your server and the Java version on the machine that builds Pride are the same, otherwise Bukkit/Spitgot will not allow it to run.